TUALATIN CHAPTER, NSDAR, LAKE OSWEGO, OREGON

 HISTORIC PRESERVATION

-Tualatin Chapter is especially proud of our two historical museum complexes owned and operated by the
+Tualatin Chapter, NSDAR, is especially proud of our two historical museum complexes owned and operated by the

-Oregon State Society DAR (OSSDAR): Newell Pioneer Village (link to NPV) and Caples House Museum
+Oregon State Society Daughters of the American Revolution: Newell Pioneer Village and Caples House Museum.

 Oswego Pioneer Cemetery and have installed an historic marker at the Robert Bird Pioneer Cemetery.
 Ongoing